Nonlinear Response Identities and Bounds for Nonequilibrium Steady States: End Matter

 where $|\Delta X_{\rm max}|$ is the maximum perturbation strength and $\text{Var}^{\rm max}(\mathcal{O}):=\max_k\text{Var}^{(k)}(\mathcal{O})$ is the maximum variance.
 This may be interpreted as an upper bound for the worst signal-to-noise ratio.
 In the linear response limit, the upper bound will be proportional to the number of perturbed edges, as known.

-\textit{Appendix B: Application to biochemical sensing}--- Our central identity, Eq.~\eqref{eq:linear_nonlinear_identity}, provides a powerful link between nonlinear response and local system properties.
+\textit{Appendix B: Application to biochemical sensing}--- Our nonlinear response identity, Eq.~\eqref{eq:linear_nonlinear_identity}, provides a powerful link between nonlinear response and local system properties.
 Here, we demonstrate its practical utility in the context of biochemical sensing, showing how it enables a two-way inference between global observables and local dynamics.

 We consider a canonical push-pull network, a ubiquitous motif in cellular signaling \cite{li2003Sensitivity,bialek2005Physical,owen2020Universal,govern2014Energy}.
 In this model, a substrate interconverts between an active ($S^*$) and inactive ($S$) state, catalyzed by a kinase ($K$) and a phosphatase ($F$), respectively [Fig.~\ref{fig:push_pull}(a)].
 To connect this system to our framework, we note that the kinase-catalyzed rate depends on the kinase concentration $[K]$, corresponding to an effective energy barrier $B_w \propto -\ln[K]$.
 A finite change in $[K]$ thus causes an edge-symmetric B-perturbation with $\Delta B_w = \ln([K]/[K]')$.
-The current along this edge, $j_w$, is precisely the net rate of ATP consumption, $j_{\text{ATP}}$. { Substituting these relations into our main identity, Eq.~\eqref{eq:linear_nonlinear_identity}, yields a direct connection to the ATP consumption rate.
+The current along this edge, $j_w$, is precisely the net rate of ATP consumption, $j_{\text{ATP}}$.

+Substituting these relations into our main identity, Eq.~\eqref{eq:linear_nonlinear_identity}, yields a direct connection to the ATP consumption rate.
 This holds for any system observable $\langle \mathcal{O} \rangle$, which serves as a readout of the signaling process -- typically a linear combination of the active and inactive substrate concentrations.
 This leads to the exact relation:

 This identity allows for a powerful two-way inference, as illustrated in Fig.~\ref{fig:push_pull}(b).
 An experimentalist can measure the response of an accessible global readout to a known change in kinase concentration to precisely \textit{infer} the change in the system's metabolic cost ($j_{\text{ATP}}'/j_{\text{ATP}}$).
 Conversely, this relation can be used to \textit{predict} the response of any observable if the change in metabolic cost is known.